 I think it’s having a hugely diverse field of experience to draw on.
 Possessing key knowledge of a range of industries (museum/art gallery, TV production, youth music provision, journalism, TalkSport/World Cup, international fine arts, TEDx, and more) has made it possible for me to identify more quickly with the varied business cultures that I support.

-I come into my own once I’m immersed in the client company as a sort of Lieutenant, and invited to have input into best process as part of a more executive assistant role.
+I come into my own once I’m immersed in the client company as a sort of Lieutenant, and invited to have input into best practice as part of a more executive assistant role.

 What’s the best thing about being a VA?